UMBCDBF16/CMSC461GroupProject/README.md

 *********

-Input:
-Format for the csv files
+###Format for the csv files
 line 1: tablename
 other lines: attributes,separated,by,commas

-NOTE: Please make sure that there are not extraneous punctuation marks, especially apostrophes(') in this file
+NOTE: Please make sure that there are not extraneous punctuation marks, especially apostrophes(') in this file, and that non-numeric data is encased in single quotes (This includes dates).

-Descriptions of files in the repo:
+###Descriptions of files in the repo:

-Notes on Functions (write something about each one):
-***Hey guys, so if you could write about the functions you helped write, and a brief methodology about why you did it the way you did that would be great***
+###Notes on Functions:

-bulk_load: This function reads in a csv and constructs sql commands to insert large amounts of data at the time into a table.
+**bulk_load**: This function reads in a csv and constructs sql commands to insert large amounts of data at the time into a table.
 To accomplish this task, basic Python string manipulation techniques were exploited, notably splicing lines at commas, stripping whitespace, and reconstructing strings in given patterns.

-erase: This erases all entries in the selected table
+**erase**: This erases all entries from the selected table.

-delete: This erases entries conditionaly based on input ...
-...
-...
+**delete**: This deletes entries that match the given condition.

+**select**: Returns a list of entries that match the given condition.

+**insert**: Guides the user to add an entry to the chosen table.